leothorp/loggle/README.md

 ### Extending Log Configuration

-Each individual log call (e.g., `log.info()`) can also optionally be passed these config options.
+Each individual log call (e.g., `log.info()`) can also optionally be passed all of the same config options.
 These will be merged with the values from the parent createLogger, with values from the individual log call taking precedence in the case of them both specifying a particular key.

 ```js
 log.debug(